David

 Covenant Significance

-Psalm 16 presents covenant faith as exclusive refuge in the Lord, delight in His people, rejection of rival worship, and confidence that the Lord Himself is the inheritance of His faithful servant.
+Psalm 16 presents covenant faith as exclusive refuge in the Lord, delight in his people, rejection of rival worship, and confidence that the Lord himself is the inheritance of his faithful servant.
 Its resurrection hope deepens the covenant promise beyond ordinary earthly security.

 - Covenant refuge - The covenant servant seeks preservation from the Lord as the only true refuge.